SAP LeanIX Engineering Values

 Valuing customer outcomes over output

-The short of it is - if we didn't have our customers none of us would be here.
-Because we treated our customers well in the past we ended up as leaders on the Gartner's magic quadrant, we have industry-leading customer satisfaction, and a massive global conference where a long list of happy customers come up and present all the cool ways how they use our software!
+The short of it is, if if weren't for our customers, none of us would be here.
+Because we treated our customers well in the past, we ended up as leaders on the Gartner's magic quadrant, we have industry-leading customer satisfaction, and a massive global conference where a long list of happy customers come up and present all the cool ways how they use our software!
 We definitely want to make sure we keep our focus squarely on them.
 These are the guidelines that we include along with the values that explain what we mean:

 - Measuring the outcomes of our work keeps us focused on the right things